Department of Chemistry

 The Bachelor of Science (B.S.) degree in Chemistry provides opportunities for preparation for careers in industry, governmental agencies, environmental studies, preprofessional programs, and medical technology, and for graduate study in chemistry or other related fields.
 The degree plan, as described below for the B.S degree in Chemistry, meets the minimum requirements for professional chemists as defined by the American Chemical Society, and recipients receive a certificate from the American Chemical Society.
 Students seeking a Bachelor of Science Degree in Chemistry are encouraged to take full advantage of the scientific opportunities available in the department by joining a research group.

-The minimum number of semester credit hours required for this degree, including the Core Curriculum requirements, is 120, at least 39 of which must be at the upper-division level.
 All major and support work courses must be completed with a grade of “C-” or better.

 Core Curriculum Requirements (42 semester credit hours)